wolpert/svarm/java/README.md

 ```shell
 rm -rf /tmp/dataNodeConfig.json /tmp/nodeInternalDb
 ```

+#### AES Failure

+* If you deleted your configuration, the data is lost.
+Remember to replace all databases.
+* Shows up as grabbing the connection just hangs.

 ## Package layout.

 Layout is based on the Managed Model format updated for Dropwizard/Dagger friendliness.
 Flat hierarchy.
 Packages are as